Brebl/minifier/README.md

 ## Example usage
 ### Arguments
 Give this program as an argument the filename you want to minify.
-Second argument is optional, it's the name of the output file.
+Output filename is optional.
 If it's not specified, output will be printed to stdout.
 So you can also pipe output to other programs, cgicc for example.

 ### Options
 -h  Help
 -v  Version info
 -i  Input filename
--o  Output filename, or if ommitted then output will be printed to stdout.
+-o  Output filename
 -w  Change output file acces mode to overwrite.
 Default mode is append.
 -t  Timer log after minify.